 Rae Spoon is not one to take the easy way out.
-With a past occupied by depression, anxiety, and CPTSD, the Calgary-born musician marches tirelessly towards life’s lighter offerings.
+With a past occupied by depression, anxiety, and CPTSD (complex post-traumatic stress disorder), the Calgary-born musician marches tirelessly towards life’s lighter offerings.
 In their tenth full-length album, Mental Health, Spoon leans into the tough stuff with an unflinching frankness and a vital sense of hope — here, light and dark coexist.

-“I really like when people go for it in their art,” Spoon, who goes by they/them pronouns, says over the phone with BeatRoute from their home in Victoria.
+“I really like when people go for it in their art,” Spoon says over the phone with BeatRoute from their home in Victoria.
 Their manner of speaking lacks frivolousness.
 “I think it’s really brave to not be ambiguous about what your writing is actually about.”

 Other coping mechanisms are less popular concepts.
 “I don’t really keep in touch with anyone in my family,” the artist admits.
 “When things are unhealthy, it’s actually sometimes healthier to just take a lot of distance from people.”
 A laugh tumbles through the phone.
 “There’s a big stigma about that — not communicating with anybody from your family you’re born into.
 I actually think it helps me stay grounded and happy.”